Asset Publisher

 Latin America

-KAS helps Latin American partners to tackle these political and social challenges.
+KAS helps Latin American partners tackle these political and social challenges.
 Specifically, KAS is committed to the following priority areas in Latin America:

-• cooperation with Christian-democratic and other centrist parties
+• cooperation with Christian democratic and other centrist parties

 • promotion of the rule of law, constitutional reform processes and fighting corruption